abaskabato/Azure-Pipelines-Error-Analysis---AZPEA/README.md

-This project is temporarily posted as sample work.

-# Azure-Pipelines-Error-Analysis---AZPEA
+Azure-Pipelines-Error-Analysis---AZPEA

-Goal: The first goal is analyzing build pipeline release logs and sending the analytics result to a team of developers with the most common errors during build release.
-The second goal is analyzing used Azure resource and reporting the curated data back to the developer team.
-Please review the data flow diagram.
+The primary objective of this project is to analyze the release logs of build pipelines and provide developers with insights into the most common errors encountered during the build-release process.
+Additionally, we aim to analyze the usage of Azure resources and report the curated data back to the developer team.
+Please refer to the data flow diagram for a better understanding of the process.

-#Introduction
+Introduction
-  *  Providing example of 10 most common errors & Specific case errors in the release that have occured in the last 30 days.
+In this section, we will provide examples of the ten most common errors and specific case errors that have occurred in the release process within the last 30 days.
+We will also extract Azure Resource Usage data, including details such as quotas, percentage usage, VM creation dates, and VM statuses.
-  *  Extracting example of Azure Resource Usage Data and  detailing Quota's, Percentage Usage, VMs creation Date and VMs Status.

-#USED TOOLS
-  *  ADX - Azure data explorer
-  *  Powershell ISE

-#USED PL
-  *  Powershell
+Tools Used
+To accomplish the goals mentioned above, we will utilize the following tools:

+Azure Data Explorer (ADX)
+PowerShell Integrated Scripting Environment (ISE) Programming Languages Used
+We will work with the following programming languages:

+PowerShell
-  *  Kusto Query Language - KQL
+Kusto Query Language (KQL)

-#CONTENT
+Content
+The project includes the following components:

-1. Azure Pipeline Slack App
+Azure Pipeline Slack App
-2. Azure Resource Usage PS Script
+Azure Resource Usage PowerShell Script
-3. Extract Release Most Common Errors KQL file
+Extract Release Most Common Errors KQL file

-                                              Script Usage
+Script Usage: Azure Resource Usage

-# Azure Resource Usage.
+To extract Azure Resource Usage data, follow these steps:

-1. Access The "Powershell ISE" through your Development Box
+Access PowerShell ISE on your development box.
-2. Copy  "AzureResourceUsage.ps1" from Azure Resource Usage PS scripts  folder and Paste it into the environment of Powershell ISE.
+Copy the "AzureResourceUsage.ps1" file from the Azure Resource Usage PS scripts folder and paste it into the PowerShell ISE environment.
-3. After Running your Script, Expect to have 1.example_QuotaUsage_VMs.csv , 2. example_Data_VMs.csv , 3.example_Status_VMs.csv 4.example_CreationDate_VMs.csv 4.example_Resource_VMs_Ntks.csv on your desktop.
+After running the script, you can expect to find the following files on your desktop:
+1.example_QuotaUsage_VMs.csv
+2.example_Data_VMs.csv
+3.example_Status_VMs.csv
+4.example_CreationDate_VMs.csv
+5.example_Resource_VMs_Ntks.csv
-5. Email is sent to exampleSuportTeam@examplehost.com attaching the five Csv files.
+An email will be sent to exampleSupportTeam@examplehost.com, attaching the five CSV files.

-# Release Error analytics.
+Script Usage: Release Error Analytics
+To analyze release errors, please follow these steps:

-1. Access the ADX (Azure Data Explorer) through https://dataexplorer.azure.com
+Access Azure Data Explorer (ADX) through https://dataexplorer.azure.com.
-2. Copy "ExtractReleaseMostCommonErrors.kql"  from Extract Release Most Common Errors folder and  paste it into Azure Data Explorer Kusto(KQL) running environment
+Copy the "ExtractReleaseMostCommonErrors.kql" file from the Extract Release Most Common Errors folder and paste it into the Azure Data Explorer Kusto (KQL) running environment.
-3. Read the comments above each KQL blocks and run them accordingly.
-To run each block of KQL code, You can either press the play icon or click shift + Enter while being on the code
+Read the comments above each KQL block and run them accordingly.
+To execute each block of KQL code, you can either click the play icon or press Shift + Enter while the code is selected.
-4. Any Data Outcome can be downloaded into excel by clicking up on the top "File" Icon.
+You can download any data outcome into Excel by clicking on the "File" icon at the top of the page.